 An Apply button implies that only changes you have made will be saved and the dialog will remain open.
 I don't know, I'm all for making that button say something more useful but I don't know that apply is the right term there.
 Anyone have other ideas?

-#2 Updated by Oliver Soong almost 10 years ago
+#2 Updated by Oliver Soong about 10 years ago

 Oh, since I saw the Refresh item in the right-click menu on the components tree, I assumed that would be how to update the cache with new content in a repository.
 I do see how the Build button can be useful at the moment, but that isn't the first thing I thought to try.
 It's also a useful trick given the weird stuff I've been doing lately, and it could save me a lot of time restarting Kepler.

-#3 Updated by Aaron Aaron almost 10 years ago
+#3 Updated by Aaron Aaron about 10 years ago

 So this only happens if the cell is still in editing mode when you press the OK button.
 If you hit return or click somewhere else in the table then the change is recognized.
 There is another funniness here... if you start editing the name but do not change the name and press enter then an error pops up telling you there is already a repository with that name.